The

 “Did I ever tell you how I first met your grand-mère?”

 he asked.
-And his colourful description of that day when she stole his
+His colourful description of that day when she stole his hearts

 it so very well.